ivajon/layout-derive/README.md

 ## Panics

 Notice, we assume the `layout` (`heapless::Vec`), to be of sufficient size to accommodate the result (will panic if insufficient).

+---

+## License

+For now copyright Per Lindgren, but the intention once stake holder interests have been confirmed, is to release the trait and derive macros under a permissive license.